JibbSmart/JoyShockLibrary/README.md

   * Why gyro controls make gaming better;
   * How developers can do a better job implementing gyro controls;
   * How to use JoyShockLibrary;
-  * How gamers can play any PC game with gyro controls using [JoyShockMapper](https://github.com/JibbSmart/JoyShockMapper).
+  * How gamers can play any PC game with gyro controls using [JoyShockMapper](https://github.com/JibbSmart/JoyShockMapper), which uses JoyShockLibrary to read from supported controllers.

 ## License
 JoyShockLibrary is licensed under the MIT License - see [LICENSE.md](LICENSE.md).